Filipe Gonçalves

-Filípe Miguel Maganinho dos Santos Gonçalves (born 12 August 1984) is a Portuguese former professional footballer who played as a midfielder, currently a manager.
+Filípe Miguel Maganinho dos Santos Gonçalves (born 12 August 1984) is a Portuguese former professional footballer who played as a midfielder.
+He is currently manager of Ovarense.

 He made 154 Primeira Liga appearances, for Braga, Vitória de Setúbal, Paços de Ferreira, Moreirense, Estoril and Nacional, as well as 206 games in the second tier for four clubs.
 He retired in 2022 after one year at Lusitânia, and also had a brief spell abroad with Śląsk Wrocław in Poland's Ekstraklasa.

 Club career

 Born in Espinho, Gonçalves spent the vast majority of his first four years as a senior in the third division, representing S.C.
 Espinho and S.C.
 Braga's reserves.
 Whilst at the service of the latter club he made his debut in the Primeira Liga with the main squad, playing 11 minutes in a 2–1 away win against Boavista F.C. on 7 May 2005.

 Gonçalves alternated between the second and first tiers in the following years, appearing for Leixões SC, Vitória de Setúbal, C.D.
 Trofense and Moreirense FC.
 In the 2007–08 season, he contributed 34 official matches for Vitória, including six and one goal in the victorious run in the Taça da Liga.

 On 27 May 2013, Gonçalves signed for G.D.
 Estoril Praia for two years.
 He made his competitive debut for them on 1 August, starting and playing 85 minutes in a 0–0 home draw against Hapoel Ramat Gan Givatayim F.C. in the third qualifying round of the UEFA Europa League.

 After one season back at Moreirense, Gonçalves moved abroad for the first time, joining compatriot Alvarinho at Śląsk Wrocław in Poland.
 He scored in one of his first Ekstraklasa games, a 2–0 victory at Pogoń Szczecin on 1 August 2016.

 In January 2017, Gonçalves rescinded his contract in Eastern Europe and returned to his country's top flight, on an 18-month deal at C.D.
 Nacional.
 Six months later, he dropped down a tier to sign for newly promoted U.D.
 Oliveirense for two years.

 Gonçalves renewed with the team from Oliveira de Azeméis for one more year in June 2019, and he carried on playing until his release in 2021, just after relegation to the new Liga 3.
 In July, he and Ricardo Tavares moved to Lusitânia F.C. in the same league.